questianon/sdupdates/README.md

 * Euler A: https://cdn.discordapp.com/attachments/1036718343140409354/1036719239018590249/euler_a.gif

 According to anon: DPM++ should converge to result much much faster than Euler does.
 It should still converge to the same result though.

+(info by anon) According to https://arxiv.org/pdf/2211.01095.pdf, the M samplers are better than the S samplers

 Seed hunting:
 * By nai speedrun asuka imgur anon: